Knowing the best time to visit Tokyo Disney Resort can make or break a trip and can lead to a day full of rides and shows.

 Mornings – Crowds are at their heaviest during the morning, so arrive early but stay late to make the most out of your trip.

-Winter/slow season – Even though you should avoid the build up to Christmas time, if you are looking for a quite experience at Tokyo Disney, head here during the last few weeks of January and first two weeks of February.
+Winter/slow season – Even though you should avoid the build-up to Christmas time if you are looking for a quiet experience at Tokyo Disney, head here during the last few weeks of January and the first two weeks of February.
 The weather is much colder but the parks are particularly quiet.
 However, if you are opting for this time, make sure you check the Chinese New Year period, Tokyo Disney is a popular place during this time.

 Best time of year to visit Tokyo Disneyland:

-• April – The weather is warming up, Japan is full of cherry blossoms and Tokyo Disney have a fun Easter event thought the month of April leading into May.
+- April – The weather is warming up, Japan is full of cherry blossoms and Tokyo Disney has a fun Easter event throughout April leading into May.

 Check your dates – If you want to check that you have chosen the right dates to visit, head over to this crowd calendar.
 It is in Japanese but use Google Translate on Chrome to read this accurately.